 Boosting the evening economy

-As a local council you may want to find ways of improving and promoting the evening economy in your town or city centre for the benefit of businesses and residents. standard is an accreditation process managed by the Association of Town and City Management (ATCM).
+As a local council you may want to find ways of improving and promoting the evening economy in your town or city centre for the benefit of businesses and residents.
+The Purple Flag standard is an accreditation process managed by the Association of Town and City Management (ATCM).
 It allows members of the public to quickly identify town & city centres that offer an entertaining, diverse, safe and enjoyable night out.
 In doing so, it helps boost the performance of the evening and night time economy (ENTE) as a growth area in town and city centres.

 The accreditation process takes towns and cities through a comprehensive set of standards, management processes and good practice examples all designed to help transform the ENTE and provide a research, training and development programme.
 Research conducted by ATCM indicates that Purple Flag can bring real benefits to town and city centres including customer base and more successful mixed use economy in the longer-term.